ablucher/The-Cancer-Targetome/README.md

 [Creative Commons Attribution-Non Commercial Share Alike 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/legalcode).

 ### Citations
-The Cancer Targetome: A Critical Step Towards Evidence-Based Precision Oncology.
+Evidence-Based Precision Oncology with the Cancer Targetome.
 Blucher, A.S., Choonoo, G., Kulesz-Martin, M., Wu, G., McWeeney, S.K.
 (Manuscript in preparation)

 ### Accessing the Data
 There are several options for accessing the Cancer Targetome data.
 Users interested in the data collection and aggregation